yegor256/blog/_drafts/os.md

 What's in it for those philantropists, like Google, IBM or Microsoft?
 Why spending money on something that doesn't belong to them and is shared among all of us developers?
-Don't they understand that the code they sponsor may be used by their competitors?
+Don't they understand that the code they write may be used by their competitors?
 It seems they do understand, but can't do anything about it.

 <!--more-->